Two Northwest titans duke it out for the title of best food city

 Portland: Booze & Caffeine

-Portland has 37 microbreweries, more than any other city in the world (take that, Düsseldorf!), and leads the charge when it comes to subtler, second-wave microbrews like Belgian-style lambics and French Saisons.
-It’s also the nerve center of the microdistillery trend, with 5 clustered around Distillery Row, and folks innovating their own vermouth and sake.
+Portland has dozens of microbreweries, probably more than any other city in the world (take that, Düsseldorf!), and leads the charge when it comes to subtler, second-wave microbrews like Belgian-style lambics and French Saisons.
+It’s also the nerve center of the microdistillery trend, with 8 clustered around Distillery Row, and folks innovating their own vermouth and sake.
 And while Seattle has the caffeine edge, P-town still has the hottest cup in the West—Stumptown Roasters.

 Portland: Crowd Control